Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 2

 Nuggets Performance Insights

-- With 115.8 points per game on offense, Denver is 12th in the NBA.
-On defense, it gives up 112.5 points per contest, which ranks eighth in the league.

-- The Nuggets have been racking up assists in 2022-23, ranking second-best in the NBA with 28.9 assists per game.
+- The Nuggets have been one of the top teams in the league in terms of assists, as they are dishing out 28.9 per game (second-best in NBA).

 - With a 37.9% three-point percentage this season, the Nuggets rank fourth-best in the NBA.
-They rank 18th in the league by sinking 11.8 treys per contest.
+They rank 18th in the league by draining 11.8 three-pointers per contest.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.